 The Truth About Flexibility, Part 2

-Written by PhysioDC on July 31, 2012
+Written on July 31, 2012 by PhysioDC

 A common example of chronically stretched muscles involve the abductors of the hip.
 Women, who have broader pelvises than do men, are in danger of stretching out their hip abductor muscles from sleeping on their sides.
 Picture a woman side-lying on a bed: with the placement of her knee from the top leg on the bed, a stretch is placed on the outer portion of the “top hip” (the hip not in contact with the bed).
 The long and slow stretches that are often seen in yoga are analagous to sleeping with a muscle in a stretched position.
 Although yoga stretches are not typically imposed for as much time, the intensity of the stretch is far greater.

 A chronically over-stretched muscle in many cases barely has an overlapping of the parallel fibers.
 The result can be an inhibited ability of the cellular bands to move over one another: a diminished quality of contraction is observed.

 One of the functions of healthy muscle is to absorb the stress that we place on our bodies through walking, sitting, and performing other functional activities.
 An elongated and weakened muscle has a diminished capacity to absorb stress: the result is increased stress on the joints of the body.
 This is why a “sachet” style of walking that is often seen in hyper-flexible people, with the pelvis moving excessively from side to side, can be harmful to joint health.
 The joints of the lower back and the pelvis are constantly in a state of over-use as they are not receiving the “cushioned” effect that normal muscle ought to be providing.